hpcaitech/ColossalAI/examples/images/diffusion/README.md

 It is important for you to configure your volume mapping in order to get the best training experience.
 1. **Mandatory**, mount your prepared data to `/data/scratch` via `-v <your-data-dir>:/data/scratch`, where you need to replace `<your-data-dir>` with the actual data path on your machine.
-2. **Recommended**, store the downloaded model weights to your host machine instead of the container directory via `-v <hf-cache-dir>:/root/.cache/huggingface`, where you need to repliace the `<hf-cache-dir>` with the actual path.
+2. **Recommended**, store the downloaded model weights to your host machine instead of the container directory via `-v <hf-cache-dir>:/root/.cache/huggingface`, where you need to replace the `<hf-cache-dir>` with the actual path.
 In this way, you don't have to repeatedly download the pretrained weights for every `docker run`.
 3. **Optional**, if you encounter any problem stating that shared memory is insufficient inside container, please add `-v /dev/shm:/dev/shm` to your `docker run` command.